Understanding Student Loan Garnishment

 Impacts on Borrowers

 In cases of financial hardship, borrowers can request a hearing to adjust the garnishment amount.
-This process involves providing detailed financial information to prove that the current garnishment is causing undue financial hardship.
+This process involves providing detailed financial information to prove that the current garnishment is causing undue economic hardship.

 Escaping Student Loan Wage Garnishment